 Specifically, Con Dao is not a single island but an archipelago of 16 smaller islands and islets.
 Hence, it is a perfect paradise for marine explorations and activities.
 If you would like to visit the smaller islands, there are two standouts:

 Bay Canh Island

 Recognized as the second largest island in the Con Dao archipelago, Bay Canh is one of the most popular sites that is covered by an extensive rainforest; it is an excellent eco-environment to see the rare species and exotic animals in Vietnam.
-Also, this island is where the majority of sea turtles laying eggs.
-May - October is the eggs hatching season.
+Also, this island is where the majority of sea turtles lay eggs.
+May – October is the eggs-hatching season.

 Tre Lon Island and Tre Nho Islet

-Tre Lon Island, known as Big Bamboo Island, is the second popular place that sea turtles gather to lay eggs.
-Besides that, there is the other marine life, such as snails, giant clams, and reef fish.
+Tre Lon Island, known as Big Bamboo Island, is the second most popular place where sea turtles gather to lay eggs.
+Besides that, there is other marine life, such as snails, giant clams, and reef fish.
 Alternatively, you can visit Tre Nho Islet or Small Bamboo Island to see many birds nesting ground.

 With a diversified ecosystem, a nature tour of the smaller islands is worth a try.
 For your Con Dao Travel Guide, there are some recommendations: